bmink/sprited/README.md

 ```

 The rotation is done with an inverse mapping + bilinear interpolation algorithm
-with presets that works OK... but don't expect wonders.
-Algorithmically rotated
+with thresholds that work OK... but don't expect wonders.
+Algorithmically
-pixel art (especially small bitmaps such as most sprites) will almost always
+rotated pixel art (especially small bitmaps such as most sprites) will almost
-require hand editing.
-The expected workflow is to create the main sprite, then
+always require hand editing.
+The expected workflow is to create the main
-use `sprited` create the rotations, then hand-edit the resulting file all the
+sprite, then use `sprited` create the rotations, then hand-edit the resulting
-while using `display` or `animate` to check the results.
+file all the while using `display` or `animate` to check the results.

 The only exception to this are 90deg, 180deg and 270deg rotations, as for those
 the pixels can be mapped 1:1.

 Note: for the rotation commands, the input file must contain exactly one sprite
 of square dimensions (ie. `width` the same as `height`).

 ## Mirroring